-Unless otherwise indicated in an accompanying prospectus supplement, we intend to use the net proceeds from the sale of the securities offered by this prospectus and the related accompanying prospectus supplement to acquire additional mortgage-backed securities consistent with our investment policy and for general corporate purposes.
-Pending investment, we will hold the net proceeds in interest-bearing bank accounts or in readily marketable, interest-bearing securities.
+Unless otherwise indicated in an accompanying prospectus supplement, we intend to use the net proceeds from the sale of the securities offered by this prospectus and the related prospectus supplement to acquire additional MBS consistent with our investment policy and for general corporate purposes, which may include, among other things, the repayment of our repurchase agreements.
+Pending investment, we may hold the net proceeds in interest-bearing bank accounts or in readily marketable, interest-bearing securities.